icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 ```

 ### Resenc (residual encoder UNet)
 By default, the standard nnUNetv2 model will be used.
 If you want to use the **residual encoder (ResEnc)** model, please use the **-resenc** flag.
-Please be aware that inference time will be slightly slower due to the complexity of the ResEnc network.
+Please be aware that inference time will be slightly longer due to the complexity of the ResEnc network.

 ```bash
 nnUNetv2_predict_tissue -i /path/to/images -o /path/to/output --resenc